 Safeguarding lesser horseshoe bats in the upper Usk Valley

-The Our Beacon for Bats project is a three- year project, funded by the Brecon Beacons Trust, Heritage Lottery Fund and Environment Agency Wales, which is building on lesser horseshoe bat conservation work carried out by The Vincent Wildlife Trust over many years.
+The Our Beacon for Bats project is a three- year project, funded by the Brecon Beacons Trust, Heritage Lottery Fund and Natural Resources Wales, which is building on lesser horseshoe bat conservation work carried out by The Vincent Wildlife Trust over many years.

-The project area covers the Usk Valley in South Wales, from Brecon to Crickhowell, which has one of the most significant populations of lesser horseshoe bats in Europe.
+The project area covers the Usk Valley in South Wales, from Brecon to Crickhowell (see map to the right), which has one of the most significant populations of lesser horseshoe bats in Europe.
 Here, the Trust manages five lesser horseshoe bat maternity roosts and this project takes the conservation of the bats one step further, beyond their roosts and into the wider landscape.

 We are raising awareness of the importance of lesser horseshoe bats in the upper Usk Valley by working with local people, schools and community groups and providing opportunities for people to learn about the ecology and environmental needs of this bat species.
 We are also providing local landowners with guidance towards enhancing a lesser horseshoe bat landscape, together with identifying important landscape features for the bats in order to help inform local land-use decisions.

 To keep up-to-date with the progress of the project you can read our e-newsletters, produced March 2012 and December 2012 (also available in Welsh).

 You can view live footage from a webcam at the Trust's most important lesser horseshoe bat maternity roost in the Usk Valley here.
 During the daytime in the summer there are often 50-60 individual bats visible on the webcam!
 Have a look at dusk and you may be able to see the bats flying around inside the roost before they emerge at sunset.